bakpakin/Fennel/reference.md

 `accumulate`, the first two items in the binding table are used as an "accumulator" variable and its initial value.
-For each iteration step, it evaluates the given expression and the returned value becomes the next accumulator variable.
+For each iteration step, it evaluates the given expression and its value becomes the next accumulator variable.
 `accumulate` returns the final value of the accumulator variable.

 Example: